godotengine/godot-docs/getting_started/workflow/project_setup/project_organization.rst

 the project.
 While this can be useful in large projects, it resulted in an organization hassle for most developers.

-Because of this, assets are now imported from within the project folder transparently.
+Because of this, assets are now transparently imported from within the project folder.

-If a folder shouldn't be imported into Godot an exception can be made with a .gdignore file.
+If a folder shouldn't be imported into Godot, an exception can be made with a .gdignore file.